14 Gifts Ideas for Truck Drivers

 Your truck driving friend might appreciate a new CB radio.
 This is a great way to stay connected with other truck drivers while traveling.

-I originally picked out a cheaper CB but my truck driving friend told me this is what truckers want - a large easy-to-read meter (4 scales), great sound, five-digit frequency display, SWR Circuit with no complicated calibration needed, and variable power output control.
+I originally picked out a cheaper CB, but my truck-driving friend told me this is what truckers want: a large, easy-to-read meter with four scales, great sound, a five-digit frequency display, a SWR Circuit that doesn't need to be calibrated, and variable power output control.

-This is a robust CB model with more than 140 five-star reviews at Amazon!
+This is a robust CB radio with more than 140 five-star reviews on Amazon.

-In the USA, truck drivers can drive only 11 hours, with a rest period of 10 hours.
+- In the USA, truck drivers can drive only 11 hours, and must rest for a period of 10 hours.

-Truck drivers are responsible for inspecting their trucks and keeping them in safe condition.
+- Truck drivers are responsible for inspecting their trucks and keeping them in working order.

-Truck drivers are known as "lorry drivers" in Ireland, and as "truckies" in Australia.
+- Truck drivers are known as "lorry drivers" in Ireland and "truckies" in Australia.

-Many large trucking companies in the USA pay drivers according to "short miles" - meaning the distance between two cities as the crow flies, regardless of actual miles driven following the highway system.
+- Many large trucking companies in the USA pay drivers according to "short miles," meaning the distance between two cities if you were going from point A to point B on foot, not on the highway.

 I love my MP3 player.
 It is my most frequently used electronic gadget.

 An MP3 player can help a truck driver fall asleep at night.
 They have some of the worst sleeping conditions imaginable, whether they're trying to sleep at a highway rest stop or with someone else at the wheel.